vgcman16/bookverse/README.md

 ## 🙏 Acknowledgments

 - NativeScript team for the amazing framework
+- Google Books API for book data
+- Firebase for authentication services
 - All contributors who participate in this project
-- Firebase for authentication services

 ## 📞 Support